 While it's true that "anything goes" when it comes to your decorating style, there are some rules-of-thumb to follow to help your home look its best.
-This no-no on this list of decorating don'ts are likely to top any designer's list of pet peeves when it comes to home accessories.
+The no-no's on this list of decorating don'ts are likely to top any designer's list of pet peeves when it comes to home accessories.

 Too Small Rug